whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 Finally I ended the fast with some herbal tea.
 As I savored the tea, I thought about how I would normally read or watch a video while drinking, and I was filled with revulsion.
 The thought of distracting myself from my own meaningful experience was terrible, even though just four days earlier it had seemed entirely normal.

 This fast showed me how much I distracted myself from my own feelings, and how disconnected I was from that inner voice.
 Instead of walking a meaningful path, I was walking a comfortable path that didn't feel deeply meaningful, and I had learned to distract myself from the resulting dissatisfaction.
-And the fast showed me how transformative it could be to simply release all distractions and connect with that inner divine voice.
+The fast showed me how transformative it could be to simply release all distractions and connect with that inner divine voice.

 In a sense, it felt like I was just "being myself," but I wasn't just "doing whatever I felt like."
 I was being my deepest self, connected with that inner voice that would never tolerate meaningless distractions as I walk a meaningful path.